mckinsey/vizro/vizro-core/docs/pages/user-guides/selectors.md

 - [`RadioItems`][vizro.models.RadioItems] based on [`dcc.RadioItems`](https://dash.plotly.com/dash-core-components/radioitems)

 !!! note
-    When configuring the `options` of the categorical selectors, you can either provide:
+    When configuring the `options` of the categorical selectors, you can either give:

     - a list of values `options = ['Value A', 'Value B', 'Value C']`
     - or a dictionary of label-value mappings `options=[{'label': 'True', 'value': True}, {'label': 'False', 'value': False}]`